 Failure to pay any renewal fees will result in the loss of the relevant IP right.
 However, the law provides for a grace period of 6 months, within which the IP owner may pay the fee due, with a 50 % fine.
-In the case of trademarks, it is worth noting that, under the new law, late renewal will not overturn rights of third parties which were acquired in the meantime.
+In the case of trademarks, it is worth noting that, late renewal will not overturn rights of third parties which were acquired in the meantime.